Last Updated 4/8/2021

 The Group Capital Calculation is intended to fit seamlessly and efficiently with these and other group supervision tools implemented currently by state regulators.
 This analytical tool is designed to include information on potential risks, as well as the location and sources of capital within the group.
 As such, the tool can only be helpful to the extent it’s consistent with the lead-state regulator’s view of such risks and sources.
 The scope of the group is determined by the lead state based upon their understanding of the group and considering the input of other domestic states or other regulators that have an entity in the group.

 While the default starting point for the group should be the ultimate controlling person as defined in the Holding Company Act, it’s incumbent upon the lead state to define the scope of application differently if the facts and circumstances suggest a different approach is more appropriate.
-The proposed approach to establish the scope of the group for purposes of applying the Group Capital Calculation leverages off existing group supervision tools and allows for lead-state regulators to utilize information gained from these tools, as well as communication with other regulators to drive the implementation of the group capital calculation.
+The proposed approach to establishing the scope of the group for purposes of applying the Group Capital Calculation (GCC) leverages existing group supervision tools and allows for lead-state regulators to utilize information gained from these tools, as well as communication with other regulators to drive the implementation of the group capital calculation.

 Committees Active on This Topic